Axolotlpi/sanity-backend/README.md

 # Sanity Backend
-Currently the goal of this backend will be to provide a basic compatibility with
+Currently the goal of this backend will be to provide basic functions responding to
-Sanity webhooks, and allow scripts or possibly other functions to run in response.
+Sanity webhook calls and possible site generation tiggers. (see Frontend Notes)

 ## Use
 Clone repo and: